-The information in this factsheet is applicable in England, Scotland and Wales.
+The information in this factsheet is applicable in England, Wales and Scotland.
+In Scotland, disability and carer benefits are being replaced with devolved benefits, see Age Scotland guides, Pension Credit, Adult Disability Payment, Attendance Allowance and Pension Age Disability Payment and Carer's Allowance and Carer Support Payment.
+Contact Age Scotland for more information.
 If you are in Northern Ireland, please contact Age NI for information.
 Contact details can be found at the back of this factsheet.